 At 10:30 on Friday, 10th July 1953, John Graham captured an exhausted bird in a fish-landing net at Loch a' Phuill in the southwest of Tiree.
 Sadly the bird died later the same day at 20:00.
 Graham described it as a big bird with an all-white head and an albatross beak.

-At the time it was identified as Magnificent Frigatebird, which remained unchallenged for 50 years.
-The carcass was donated to Edinburgh Museum (now part of National Museums Scotland) to be set up as a study-skin and is housed at National Museums Scotland's Collection Centre, West Granton Road, Edinburgh (Pic.
-060).
+Ascension Frigatebird, National Museums Scotland, Edinburgh.